Patrick Moraz: 1974–1978: Yes and start of solo career

 Upon his arrival from Geneva working on a film score for Gerard Depardieu, Moraz was asked to join Yes, following the departure of Rick Wakeman in May 1974.
 The band had begun work on Relayer (1974), their seventh album, in Virginia Water, Surrey, and sought potential replacements.
 Moraz had seen the band perform during their tour of Switzerland in 1969.
 After a try-out with Greek musician Vangelis, which proved unsuccessful following musical union issues and his unwillingness to travel, music reporter Chris Welch suggested to the band's manager, Brian Lane, that they ask Moraz.
 Though he regretted splitting with his Refugee bandmates, Moraz accepted the position as it was an opportunity that he thought would benefit his career, though he once said, "I felt it was time to leave".
 Moraz's audition occurred in the first week of August 1974 with Vangelis's keyboards, which were still set up in the rehearsal room.
 After tuning up, Moraz watched the band play the middle section of "Sound Chaser", which he said was "Absolutely unbelievable.
 To experience that – the truest surround experience I had ever encountered as an observer and listener".
 He was then asked to come up with an opening to it, and what he played ended up on the album.

 After his successful audition, Moraz learned their repertoire across seven albums for the Relayer tour, which began in November 1974.
 When the tour ended in August 1975, Yes took an extended break so each member could produce a solo album.
-Moraz released his first album as a solo artist, The Story of I (1976).
+Charisma Records released Moraz's first album as a solo artist, which, due to its title consisting of a symbol which does not appear on standard keyboards, has since become commonly known as The Story of I (1976).
 Since working with the Brazilian ballet, he became interested in percussion and travelled to Colombia, Bolivia, Chile and Argentina for inspiration, and arrived in Brazil where he gathered "a very, very strong unit of 16 percussionists" to play on his album.
 Moraz invited synthesizer inventor Bob Moog to contribute sounds on the album; Moog accepted the task, and worked with him for several weeks.
 During this time Moraz also played on Steve Howe's album Beginnings (1975) and Chris Squire's album Fish Out of Water (1975).
 Moraz travelled to Brazil and incorporated Brazilian rhythms and musicians on The Story of I, giving it a world music flavour.
-Afterward he returned to Yes for their 1976 North American tour, where the band headlined several large concerts.
+Afterward he reconvened with Yes for their 1976 North American tour, where the band headlined several large concerts.